Jake CoffmanSoftware Developer

 Then I moved on to doing low level network programming on a 3-D distributed simulation of fighter jets at Boeing.
 I started to pick up web development while I was there, too.

 Next I worked at a startup called Appistry where I helped create an ETL system that took HL7 data and transformed it into SQL.
 I created a search interface for that data and various other "Big Data" web interfaces.

-Now I am at World Wide Technology where I am the principal developer behind the ATC Lab Gateway, and built the backend of the custom CMS that powers wwt.com.
+After that, I worked at World Wide Technology for 7 years!
+I was the principal developer behind the ATC Lab Gateway, and built the backend of the custom CMS that powers wwt.com.

 I like game development and have been working on games in my free time.
 Game development is refreshing and completely unlike web development which I have been doing for my day job.
 Working in 2D and 3D with physics engines is a fun challenge.

 I also like web development as a way to expose what I do to potentially billions of people.

 This is a small selection of projects that I have worked on to learn new skills or scratch an itch.

 There are many more projects over at my Github: https://github.com/jakecoffman